 I should have known straight away that the puzzle would be a problem.
 First off, the caption, in bold print on each side and across the picture on the top of the box, shamelessly touted the “Cliff’s of Moher.”
 I knew for a fact no one named Cliff owns the “of Moher.”
 At the time, I thought the error comical.
 I never imagined that this glaring mistake foreshadowed more dire quality issues.

 Knowing that we wouldn’t be entertaining visitors for a while, I set up the card table in the corner of the living room.
-The table’s placement, which normally would have been unsightly, I welcomed the opportunity to stop and, in passing, secure a piece or two in place.
+I welcomed the opportunity to stop and, in passing, secure a piece or two in place.
 With all of the free time at hand and easy and ready access, I assumed that this puzzle would be the first of many I could expect to complete during the lockdown and beyond.

 I approach any puzzle project with excitement and trepidation.
 It’s a long-term commitment under normal circumstances, yet I never imagined the challenge ahead.
 When I removed the edge pieces from the box, I immediately noticed that, even the pieces that should be the easiest to slip into place, the frame, defied a smooth loop to socket connection.
 Without a bright light directed on the pieces, I struggled to match subtly nuanced tones of blue, green, tan, and blackish.
 I forced pieces into place, moved them around, and walked away.